FaraneJalaliFarahani/Who-is-targeted/README.md

 # Who-is-targeted
 This is the code repository for the poster submitted at WebSci24.

-In our research, we are exploring the application of Llama-2-70B-chat to identify social groups.
+In our research, we are exploring the application of Llama-2-70B-chat and Mixtral-8-7B to identify social groups.
 We use the following prompt based on a chain of thought techniques to help this investigation.

 **The prompt used in our experiments:**